-The Diversity Policy is available on MLA's website mla.com.au.
+The Diversity Policy is available on MLA's website: mla.com.au

 The Board recognises and fosters a culture that encourages divergent views and robust discussion.
 In assessing candidates, the Selection Committee considers diversity of education, the nature of the businesses and business functions in which candidates have gained experience and the roles held, as well as the more obvious aspects of diversity such as gender, age, ethnicity and cultural background.
-In 2018 the Board also set a target of 30% of females on the Board by 2019.
+In 2018 the Board also set a target of 30% of females on the Board by 2019, which was actually realised in 2018.